ttsteiger/Udacity_DAND/DAND_p6/README.md

 earthquakes that happened between 1956 and 2016.
 For this visualization I used the JavaScript library [D3.js](https://d3js.org/).
-The animation shows the earthquakes for each year separately but the included buttons and checkboxes allow to look at any selection the user desires.
+The animation shows the earthquakes for each year separately but the included buttons and checkboxes allow to look at any selection the user wants to.

 The data used for this project was collected by the [National Earthquake Information Center](https://earthquake.usgs.gov/contactus/golden/neic.php) and